JanSharp/quick-adjustable-inserters/notes.md

   - [ ] using a different key bind
 - [ ] try and see if copy pasting with a ghost being the source and or destination is possible to add
 - [ ] read through this one more time to make sure nothing got missed: https://mods.factorio.com/mod/quick-adjustable-inserters/discussion/6605c28e23f6dcb547a75e56
+- [ ] try hiding other player's UIs and changing the player's selected entity whenever they hover an invisible selectable entity that's part of another player's adjustment UI
+- [ ] tech icons do not look right
+- [x] add migration from 1.1 to 2.0
+- [ ] handle quality inserters